odoo/documentation/crm/overview/main_concepts/terminologies.rst

         to a sales representative

 -  **Customer :**
-        In Odoo CRM, a customer refers to any contact within your database, whether it is a lead, an opportunity, a client or a company.
+        In Twenty20 CRM, a customer refers to any contact within your database, whether it is a lead, an opportunity, a client or a company.